 Elephant bush will flower in spring or summer with tiny white or pink blooms in its native environment.
 However, it rarely flowers when kept indoors.

 In a suitable outdoor environment, Portulucaria Afra can grow to over 15 feet (4.5m) tall and 6ft (1.8m) wide.
 It forms a fairly upright, many-stemmed shrub.

 As you can see, these plants can grow quite large, so the name ‘Dwarf Jade’ doesn’t seem to make much sense.
 But this name comes from the likeness in appearance to Jade plants and the fact that the leaves of the Portulucaria Afra are much smaller.
 It is not a member of the Jade family.
 It’s well-suited to the art of bonsai because of the small leaf size and this is more likely where the name Dwarf Jade came from.

 One of the great things about elephant bushes is that they can tolerate a wide range of lighting conditions, from full sun to low light.

 However, if you are growing your plant indoors, it is best to provide bright, indirect light.
 Too much direct sunlight can scorch the leaves and cause the plant to lose its vibrant green color.

 If you don’t have a lot of natural light in your home, you can use artificial lighting to supplement the sun.
 Grow lights are a good option for providing extra light to your plants.

 Just be sure to position the grow lights so that they are not too close to the leaves, as this can also cause damage.

-Another important aspect of elephant bush indoor care is watering.
 This plant is native to a dry climate, so it does not need a lot of water to thrive.
 In fact, overwatering is one of the most common problems people have with this plant.

 When watering your elephant bush, always check the soil before adding water.
 The soil should be dry to the touch before you water the plant again.